 Last fall, the East Liberty Valley Historical Society put together a monthly lecture series on historic buildings around the East End.
 I had the opportunity to attend two of these lectures, both were filled with fascinating facts about buildings I see every day and building that are no longer in the neighborhood.

-The Albright United Methodist Church building, which sits on the corner of Centre and S. Graham Streets, is one of the many buildings that is at risk of vanishing from the Bloomfield neighborhood.… Read the rest
+The Albright United Methodist Church building, which sits on the corner of Centre and S. Graham Streets, is one of the many buildings that is at risk of vanishing from the Bloomfield neighborhood.
+I submitted a nomination for the Albright Church building to the City of Pittsburgh Historic… Read the rest

 Three years ago, on Thanksgiving eve, I was asked via a Facebook post from a friend to volunteer to serve food at a free Thanksgiving dinner.
 I had no idea when I walked into the kitchen, that I was walking into much more than a dinner.

 One of the many things I have learned from writing this blog, is the importance of meeting and talking with your fellow neighbors.
-While I am thankful that this blog, (the Facebook page, Twitter & Instagram accounts, and many local MeetUp groups) have made it possible to share… Read the rest
+While I am thankful that this blog, (the Facebook page, Twitter & Instagram accounts, and many local MeetUp groups) have made it possible to share more Pittsburgh stories, I am most… Read the rest